Trusted WordPress tutorials, when you need them most.

 For most WordPress plugins in the directory, you will see a Screenshots section below the plugin description.
 Looking at plugin screenshots is a quick way to see how the plugin looks on the front and back end of your WordPress blog.

-Sometimes, we find screenshots to be more helpful than the actual plugin descriptions, which could be lengthy and confusing.
+Sometimes, screenshots are more helpful than the actual plugin descriptions, which could be lengthy and confusing.

 With screenshots, you can see how the plugin will look and what it does.
-In this way, you can quickly find out whether or not you should try it.
+In this way, you can quickly determine whether you should try it.

 Plugin screenshots